Clyde Region Queens Scouts Project, Sumatra 2018

 - Indonesia National Park Service

-are jointly planning a return to Indonesia for another conservation and community expedition in the beautiful Meru Betiri National Park, Java in July 2015.
+are jointly planning a return to Indonesia for another conservation and community expedition in the Gunung Leuser National Park, Sumatra in July 2018.

 In addition to the conservation work the Scouts will be carrying out, the teams will also be involved in a community project at community English school which also double up as the local nursery and primary school. .
 The school is very underfunded and in need of some upgrading, some of which will be provided by the Scouts.
-Projects may include installing a tiled floor instead of their current broken concrete, a fresh lick of paint throughout the classrooms and construction of a ‘pioneer’ type playground to be built in the school grounds.
+Projects may include installing new storage space, desk and chairs.
+A fresh lick of paint throughout the classrooms and construction of a ‘pioneer’ type playground to be built in the school grounds.
 The Scouts will also have ample opportunity to show off their teaching skills during the English classes.

 Further updates are being posted on these pages so please keep checking in.

 For further information on this exciting project, or if you would wish to contribute in some way, then please contact the Indo Trek team.

 National park information Gunung Leuser National Park